-Citizens of all other countries, including USA, Canada, EU states, Australia, New Zealand, and Japan will need to buy a travel insurance that has medical and health coverage valid for the duration of their visa validity.
+Citizens of all other countries, including the USA, Canada, EU states, Australia, New Zealand, and Japan will need to buy a travel insurance that has medical and health coverage valid for the duration of their visa validity.
 This insurance can be bought through any insurance agency directly or online and usually costs about €30-€50 per week.

 Citizens of Germany can use HanseMerkur reisekrankenversicherung.
 The thing with Germany is that most insurers take ages to send you the documents and you don't want to be waiting for several days to get your insurance.
-HanseMerkur does the full package online for €17 and it's instant and valid for the whole year.
+HanseMerkur offers the full package online for only about €10 and it's instant and valid for the whole year.
 This insurance is also accepted by the Russian consulate (they have a list of insurance providers they accept on the consulate's website).

 If you're a student, you can try STA Travel as they offer lower prices to people under 25 and also World Nomads as they offer lower prices to people under 30.